 Jamieson, Sandra, and Rebecca Moore Howard.
-Struggling with Sources: Teaching Writing after the Citation Project.
-Under contract at Parlor Press and under development in 2018.
+Teaching Writing After the Citation Project: A Pedagogy of Rhetorical Intertextuality.
+Under contract at Parlor Press and under development.

-Abstract: Citation Project research has provided concrete data about students’ instructional needs in information literacy, critical reading, research, and writing from sources.
+ABSTRACT: Citation Project research has provided concrete data about students’ instructional needs in information literacy, critical reading, research, and writing from sources.
 This book draws on that research to recommend pedagogies designed to help students find and select reliable sources and to help them incorporate those sources into contemporary genres of writing, from the traditional researched paper to websites, blogs, and other multimodal forms.
+Collectively, we identify these pedagogies as Rhetorical Intertextuality.
 Throughout the book, instructors’ and students’ concerns about plagiarism are addressed, and the pedagogical recommendations are specifically designed to help students learn ethical means of source-based writing.

 Jamieson, Sandra.
 “Reading and Engaging Sources: What Student’s Use of Sources Reveals About Advanced Reading Skills.”
 In Across the Disciplines (ATD), Special issue on Reading and Writing Across the Curriculum, Guest Editor Alice Horning.
 November 2013.